What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 (Image credit: Sony/John Lewis)

 Bluetooth is a secure, short-range wireless technology that lets devices exchange information with one another without being physically connected by a cable.
 How short-range are we talking?
-It depends on the devices and type of content being shared, but typically ranges from 10m to 100m.
+Well, it depends on the devices and which Bluetooth technology they support, as well as the type of content being shared, but typically the range is between 10m and 100m.

-Devices can share all kinds of things over Bluetooth, including fitness data, music files, images, word-processing files and spreadsheets, to name just a handful.
-Big-data files are often better suited to being transferred over wi-fi because of the greater capability of 'wireless fidelity', though Bluetooth can carry larger files via compression (more on that later).
+Devices can share all kinds of things over Bluetooth, including fitness data, music, images, word-processing files and spreadsheets, to name just a handful.
+Big-data files are often better suited to being transferred over a wi-fi network because of the greater capability of 'wireless fidelity', though Bluetooth can carry larger files by first compressing them (plenty more on that later).

-Essentially, a Bluetooth connection exists between a 'main unit' (a music source, say) and a 'peripheral' (a speaker or pair of headphones, for example).
-These two communicate with each other over Bluetooth using ultra-high frequency (UHF) radio waves – electromagnetic waves with frequencies of around 2.4GHz (2.4 billion waves per second).
+Essentially, a Bluetooth connection exists between a 'main unit' (a music source, say) and a 'peripheral' (a pair of headphones, for example).
+These two communicate over Bluetooth using ultra-high frequency (UHF) radio waves – electromagnetic waves with frequencies of around 2.4GHz (2.4 billion waves per second).

 It was originally just a placeholder until the creators could think of a better name, but that never happened.
 So 'Bluetooth' it remained...